Growing grapes in the home garden

 Do you want to grow grapes primarily to cover an arbor?
 Then you can choose just about any grape variety that is hardy and reasonably healthy.

 Do you want seedless grapes for fresh eating?
-Some seedless varieties are being grown in Minnesota now, but, except in far southern Minnesota, all of these cultivars will need some winter protection.
-Seeded table grapes are generally more cold-hardy and vigorous than newer seedless cultivars.
+Some seedless varieties are being grown in Minnesota now, but, except in far southern Minnesota, all of these varieties will need some winter protection.
+Seeded table grapes are generally more cold-hardy and vigorous than newer seedless varieties.

 Grapes for wine

-For winemaking you will need to choose the cultivar more carefully, considering what cultivars will make the type of wine you want, and what training and pruning they will need.
+For winemaking you will need to choose the variety more carefully, considering what varieties will make the type of wine you want, and what training and pruning they will need.
 While these grapes can be eaten fresh, they generally have higher acid, higher sugar, higher skin-to-pulp ratio, and more seeds than table and juice grapes.

 Follow this simple calendar to keep grapevines healthy and productive